Skip to Main Content

 What are systematic reviews?

-Systematic reviews are a type of literature review of research which require equivalent standards of rigour as primary research.
+Systematic reviews are a type of literature review of research that require equivalent standards of rigour to primary research.
 They have a clear, logical rationale that is reported to the reader of the review.
 They are used in research and policymaking to inform evidence-based decisions and practice.
-They differ from traditional literature reviews particularly in the following elements of conduct and reporting.
+They differ from traditional literature reviews in the following elements of conduct and reporting.

 Systematic reviews: